DakotaS96/SkyFam/THIRD_PARTY.md

 ## Radio Browser

-SkyFam can discover internet radio stations using the community-maintained Radio Browser directory.

-## Radio Browser

 SkyFam can search for internet radio stations using the community-maintained [Radio Browser](https://www.radio-browser.info/) directory.

 Radio Browser is an independent third-party service.
 SkyFam is not affiliated with or endorsed by Radio Browser or any station listed through its directory.